OntoUML/ontouml-models/scripts/metadata_yaml_to_ttl.md

 python scripts/metadata_yaml_to_ttl.py models/new-dataset --metadata-timestamp 2026-01-31T12:00:00Z
 ```

 Use `--metadata-timestamp now` only when non-deterministic current timestamps are intentionally acceptable.
 Existing datasets preserve their current `fdpo:metadataIssued` value by default.
 Existing `fdpo:metadataModified` values are preserved only when the regenerated file is unchanged; if the file changes, `fdpo:metadataModified` is updated to the explicit run timestamp.
-Existing datasets that currently lack FDP metadata timestamps, or that need to be modified, require `--metadata-timestamp`; this avoids silently inventing catalog metadata timestamps.
+Existing datasets that currently lack stored `fdpo:` metadata timestamps, or that need to be modified, require `--metadata-timestamp`; this avoids silently inventing catalog metadata timestamps.

 ## Exit codes